qubyte/rubidium/README.md

 Rubidium is a one-time task emitter, inspired by the unix `at` utility.
 This module is a minimal implementation.
 It exports a constructor.
 Instances of the constructor are event emitters, with methods to add and remove job specifications.
 A job consists of a due time and a message.

+Rubidium is built upon the use of `setTimeout`, so [the usual warnings apply](http://nodejs.org/api/timers.html#timers_settimeout_callback_delay_arg).
+That said, Rubidium creates a fresh timeout after each job is emitted, so it is self-correcting to within the resolution of a timer.

 ## Usage

 ```javascript